taltosiano/Ex4/README.md

 # Ex4

-## final project on OPP course - our pokemon game!
+## final project on OOP course - our pokemon game!

 ![ppkemonnn](https://user-images.githubusercontent.com/94299489/148839230-246413c2-f5b0-4d7a-92f5-df1452c42756.png)

+### about the assignment
+In this task we were asked to create a Pokemon game.
+The intention is to create Pokemons that will be scattered on a directed graph that we have already built in Ex3 , and to create agents that should catch as many Pokemon as possible at a minimum track length to perform this action.

 ## our project classes:
 we use the previous graph implementation on Ex3. and we add some other classes to based the game.